Renovatio imperii Romanorum

 Denarius of the Roman usurper Carausius, depicting on the reverse (at right) Romulus and Remus surrounded by the legend RENOVAT[io] ROMANO[rum], "renewal of the Romans".

-Renovatio imperii Romanorum ("renewal of the empire of the Romans") was a formula declaring an intention to restore or revive the Roman Empire.
+Renovatio imperii Romanorum ("renewal of the empire of the Romans") is a Latin formula declaring an intention to restore or revive the Roman Empire.
 The formula (and variations) was used by several emperors of the Carolingian and Ottonian dynasties, but the idea was common during Late Antiquity and the Middle Ages.

 Late Antiquity

 The phrases renovatio Romanorum ("renewal of the Romans") and renovatio urbis Romae ("renewal of the city of Rome") had been used already during Antiquity.
 The word renovatio ("renewal") and its relatives, restitutio ("restitution") and reparatio ("restoration"), appeared on some Roman coins from the reign of Hadrian onward, usually signifying the restoration of peace after a rebellion.
 The formula seems favoured especially by usurpers, such as Carausius, Magnentius and Decentius.

 Even Theoderic the Great, the king of the Ostrogoths in Italy, made use of the language of Roman renewal.
 The records of his reign in the writings of Cassiodorus, Ennodius and the Anonymus Valesianus are replete with reference to renewing, repairing and rejuvenating.

 During the reign of Emperor Justinian I, renewal was associated with the restoration of the empire's frontiers by reconquest.
 This policy appealed to the Roman aristocracy and to such writers as Procopius and John Lydus, who wrote in his De magistratibus: "To Rome Justinian restored what was Rome's".
 This was not enough for the poet Corippus, who considered the end of Justinian's reign as a period of reckless spending and neglect.
 His poem In Laudem Iustini Augusti Minoris has as its theme the renewal of the empire by Justin II.